jfspencer/react-native-svg/README.md

 # react-native-svg
-First Class SVG integration with React Native
+First Class SVG integration with React Native (uses SVGKit on iOS)

 - iOS module written in Swift with Obj-C macro bridge
 - Android Module written in Kotlin with Java packager bridge